JoseLuizMendonca/scientific_work_SS2024/plan.md

 ## Thesis: Yes, 3d printing is a suitable method for this purpose

+## What components were 3D printed?

+- Chassis Body Corners
+- Supsension Rocker
+- Chassis-Rocker Connector
+- Supsension Boogie
+- Whole Differential

+## What components still have to be 3D printed?

+- Servo Mount
+- Middle Wheel Adapter

+## What componets were manufactured out of Aluminium?

+- Motor-Wheel Shaft
+- Rocker Axle
+- Boogie Axle

+## What components still have to be manufactured out of Aluminium?

+- Motor Cover
+- Wheel Hub
+- Middle Wheel Axle

 ### Analysis criterea

 Compare what we need vs what we have from the method